Traditional Kippers Breakfast

 herring is perfect for smoking since it is oily.

-When butter kippers were once the classic Victorian and Edwardian breakfast, they were also enjoyed as supper and high tea dishes.
+kippers were once the classic Victorian and Edwardian breakfast, they were also enjoyed as supper and high tea dishes.
 The popularity of smoked fish continued until the 1970s when fast food began to dominate, which turned consumers away from its distinctive aroma.

 Besides having numerous health benefits, this oily fish is also very affordable.
 Smoked aromas enhance the flavour of kippers served with scrambled eggs or a poached egg, making it a delicious breakfast choice.